fragrussu/sardunet/README.md

 ```
 ./sardunet/tools
 ```
-while a number of tutorials here:
+while a number of tutorials are available here:
 ```
 ./sardunet/tutorials
 ```